lostplusfound/controls/controls_path_planning/README.md

 - BFS provides no mechanism to optimize for risk.
 To improve, I researched alternative algorithms and found A* and Dijkstra’s.
 After reviewing their descriptions on Wikipedia and asking clarifying questions to ChatGPT, I chose Dijkstra’s because it was easier to understand conceptually than A* (which relies on heuristics).
 #### Implementing Dijkstra’s Algorithm
 The core of Dijkstra’s algorithm is a min-priority queue that repeatedly selects the path with the lowest cost so far.
 The main challenge here was that each step had two costs: risk and distance.
-After consulting with ChatGPT, I resolved this by summing them, treating risk and distance equally (though weights could be applied if one needed more emphasis).
+After consulting with ChatGPT, I resolved this by summing them, treating risk and distance equally (though weights could be applied if one cost needed to be emphasized over another).
-The resulting implementation was structurally similar to BFS, but used a priority queue instead of a standard queue:
+The resulting implementation was structurally quite similar to BFS, but used a priority queue instead of a standard queue:
 ```# Dijkstra's algorithm, modified to consider both risk and distance
 def dijkstra(self, start: Coordinate, goal: Coordinate):
     # Priority queue: (combined cost, distance, risk, coordinate)